5 QUESTIONS TO ASK WHEN SHOPPING FOR A BED RAIL

 An essential piece to pre-bed rail purchase homework is learning about entrapment.
 Entrapment is a situation where an individual can become caught in the tight spaces around the rail.
 Reputable manufacturers ensure that their bed rails meet guidelines set forth by the U.S. Food and Drug Administration for reducing the seven risks of entrapment.
 As a showing of compliance, bed rails that meet FDA Guidelines will be accompanied by manufacturer recommendations regarding bed types and mattress thicknesses.
 If a product listing is not forthcoming about such recommendations, it is safe to assume that the proper steps were not taken to comply with entrapment guidelines.
 To reduce the risk of entrapment, it is crucial to follow the recommendations set forth by the manufacturer regarding bed type, mattress thickness, and rail placement.

 With so much to think about, it can be intimidating trying to find the perfect bed rail.
 To make the process easier, we have created our Bed Rail Buying Guide, a six-question quiz that will help narrow down the safest and most effective bed rails for your situation.
-But before taking the quiz, let’s go over
+But before taking the quiz, let’s go over five main questions you should ask yourself when buying a bed rail.

 What is the intended purpose of the bed rail?